tgyeltshen/tgyeltshen.github.io/_teaching/2023-spring-teaching-4.md

 location: "Tokyo, Japan"
 ---

-# Teaching Assistant – Global Health
+# Teaching Assistant – Global Health Sciences
 **Spring 2023 | St. Luke’s International University, Tokyo**

 The course, led by Professor [Junko Yasuoka](https://researchmap.jp/jyasuoka/?lang=en), provided students with a comprehensive overview of **global health issues** in both developing and developed contexts.
 It emphasized international collaboration mechanisms such as **bilateral and multilateral partnerships, public–private partnerships**, and the roles of key stakeholders including **WHO, JICA, and international NGOs**.